This four ingredient frozen lemonade pie recipe with Cool Whip is incredibly easy to make! It's a no-bake dessert that is so tart and creamy.

 - Easy Peanut Butter Blossom Cookies

 - 1 graham cracker crust

-- In a medium bowl, add the cool whip, lemonade concentrate, and sweetened condensed milk.
+- In a medium bowl, add the cool whip, 6 oz of frozen lemonade concentrate, and sweetened condensed milk.

 - Stir until all the ingredients are completely combined.

 - Put the lid back on the pie and place into the refrigerator to cool overnight, at least 8 hours.
 Place in freezer for 10-15 minutes before serving.

 - Top as desired and serve.

 If nutrition info is shown, values are based on an online calculator and are estimates.
 Please verify using your own data.